tgaillard1/iac-source-repo/README.md

 # Sample IaC repository

-This repository contains sample Terraform manifest files for you to spin up resources in a sample GCP project for the purposes of this tutorial.
+TG - This repository contains sample Terraform manifest files for you to spin up resources in a sample GCP project for the purposes of this tutorial.

 The Terraform manifests are used to illustrate the automation pipeline.
 The manifests